vanya1301/Currency-converter/README.md

 # lab_4
 1. Choose the currency you wanna convert
+2. Write down amount of money you want to convert
-2. Choose your result currency
+3. Choose your result currency
-3. Press "Convert" button
+4. Press "Convert" button
-4. Enjoy
+5. Enjoy